Compare Campervan Rentals in Alice Springs

 Price: from $18.50 per person per night

-Amenities: toilets, showers, powered sites, bbq, camp kitchen, laundry
+Amenities: restrooms, showers, powered sites, bbq, camp kitchen, laundry

 Temple Bar, Alice Springs